CodeNerve/CodeInterview-Practice/Array And Strings/README.md

 **2. Find if one string is permutation of another given string.**

 **3. Replace all spaces in a string by %20.**

+**4. Check if the given string is a permutation of a palindrome or not.**